Eclypses/eclypses-aws-mte-relay-client-android/README.md

 - This guide assumes a working knowledge of including an AAR library (either from a local directory on your computer or directly from Maven Central) in your Android project.
 [HowTo](https://developer.android.com/build/dependencies#groovy)
 -	The simplest way to use the library is to list it as a dependency for your app (Module build.gradle / Dependencies).
 Add 'implementation 'com.eclypses:eclypses-aws-mte-relay-client-android-release:x.x.x' and confirm that MavenCentral is one of your listed repositories.
 - Alternatively, you can add a 'libs' directory to the same level as the src directory n your app, then download the Relay Library from https://github.com/Eclypses/eclypses-aws-mte-relay-client-android.git and compile it.
-Add the resulting .aar (eclypses-aws-mte-relay-client-android-release-3.4.9-release.aar) to the libs dir you just created and add - implementation files('libs/eclypses-aws-mte-relay-client-android-release-3.4.9-release.aar') - line to your module build.gradle file's dependancies block.
+Add the resulting .aar (eclypses-aws-mte-relay-client-android-release-x.x.x-release.aar) to the libs dir you just created and add - implementation files('libs/eclypses-aws-mte-relay-client-android-release-x.x.x-release.aar') - line to your module build.gradle file's dependancies block.

 <br><br>